K-Stability of Fano spherical varieties: Notations

 In this article, $G$ will denote a connected complex linear reductive group, $K$ will denote a maximal compact subgroup of $G$, and $\theta$ the \emph{Cartan involution} of $G$ such that $K = G^{\theta}$ is the fixed point set of $\theta$.
-The involution $\theta$ is identified with the complex conjugation under the identification of $G$ with the complexification of $K$.
 Let $T$ be a maximal torus of $G$, stable under $\theta$, let $B$ be a Borel subgroup of $G$ containing $T$, and let $B^-$ be the unique Borel subgroup of $G$ such that $B\cap B^-=T$, called the \emph{opposite Borel subgroup} with respect to $T$.
 Let $\Phi \subset \mathfrak{X}(T)$ be the root system of $(G,T)$ and let $\Phi^+\subset \Phi$ be the positive roots determined by $B$.

 A parabolic subgroup $P$ of $G$ containing $B$ admits a unique Levi subgroup $L$ containing $T$.
-The parabolic subgroup of $G$ \emph{opposite} to $P$ with respect to $L$ is defined as the unique parabolic subgroup of $G$ such that $P\cap Q= L$ and $L$ is also a Levi subgroup of $Q$.
+The parabolic subgroup of $G$ \emph{opposite} to $P$ with respect to $L$ is defined as the unique parabolic subgroup $Q$ of $G$ such that $P\cap Q= L$ and $L$ is also a Levi subgroup of $Q$.
 Let $\Phi_P$ denote the set of roots of $P$ with respect to $T$.
-We denote by $\Phi_P^+$ the set of roots of the unipotent radical $P^u$ of $P$.
+We denote by $\Phi_{P^u}$ the set of roots of the unipotent radical $P^u$ of $P$.
 Alternatively, these are the roots of $G$ that are not roots of $Q$, or the roots of $P$ that are not roots of $L$.
 Let

 Consider the root decomposition of $\mathfrak{g}$:

 where $\mathfrak{g}_{\alpha} = \{x\in \mathfrak{g} ; \mathrm{ad}(t)(x)=\alpha(t)x ~ \forall t\in \mathfrak{t} \}$ is the root space for $\alpha$.
 The Lie algebra of $P$ is